MatiPl01/eslint-config-react-native-matipl01/README.md

 ]
 ```

+### ESLint (before v9)

+The old eslint API will be no longer supported.
+Install old version of the package
+to use it with older ESLint versions (the latest supporting ESLint 8 is 2.1.0)

 > [!NOTE]
 > If you use a custom `prettier` config, eslint will show suggestions based
 on your `prettier` configuration stored in the `.pretterrc` file.